 Refers to how tightly strings are set within the racket head.
 Usually, rackets come with a recommended string tension range.
 Higher string tensions result in more control, while lower string tensions provide more of a trampoline effect when striking the ball, resulting in greater power.

 91. Thirty (30)

 In scoring, thirty (30) is the equivalent in tennis of having two points.
 The scoring sequence in tennis is as follows: Love (0 points), 15 (1 point), 30 (2 points), 40 (3 points), and Game at which point the player wins the Game.

-In the event that both players are tied with 40 each, the score goes to Deuce and one of the players has to win by two consecutive points.
-If they fail to do so, the score returns to Deuce until someone is able to win two points in a row.
+If both players are tied with 40 each, the score goes to Deuce and one of the players has to win by two consecutive points.
+If they fail to do so, the score returns to Deuce until someone can win two points in a row.

 92. Throat (Racket)